Covid-19 updated September 2021

 - If the home test indicates that your child is positive, a PCR test will be required so please book that as soon as possible via the Government website to confirm the result.

-- If your child has a positive test result they will need, along with your household, to isolate for 10 days or until they receive a negative PCR test result, whichever comes first.
+- If your child has a positive test result they will need to isolate for 10 days or until they receive a negative PCR test result, whichever comes first.
 Household members DO NOT have to isolate of they are under the age of 18 years 6 months and/or have been double vaccinated.